There is a subtle difference between classic and traditional style in interior design: find out the features of both to furnish your home.

 Difference between classic and traditional style: from neutral shades to wider range of bright colors

-In this discourse about the differences and similarities, color tends to present themselves in a very different way between traditional and classic interior design.
+In this discourse about the differences and similarities, color tends to present itself in a very different way between traditional furniture and classic interior design.

 The latter, in fact, prefers a clear and soft chromaticism, basically neutral, designed to highlight the prestigious materials of the furniture and avoid evident contrasts (thus increasing also calm and familiarity).